MihaelIsaev/AwesomeWS/README.md

 ### Defaults

 If you have only one observer in the app you can set it as default.
-It will give you ability to use it without providing its WSID all the time, so you will call just `req.ws()` instead of `req.ws(.mywsid)`.
+It will give you ability to use it without providing its WSID all the time, so you will call just `req.webSocketObserver()` instead of `req.webSocketObserver(.mywsid)`.
 ```swift
 // configure.swift